CAN YOU GET APPROVED FOR LIFE INSURANCE WITH EMBOLI, BLOOD CLOTS OR DEEP VEIN THROMBOSIS (DVT)?

 A preferred health class is possible, however not likely.
 If an applicant had a single episode of DVT or a blood clot that was resolved without medication, preferred is possible.
 The key here is no medication, just a single incident, and a low risk for blood clots moving forward.

 This applicant would need a solid underwriting cover letter and otherwise be in excellent health.
+The ideal client here usually can explain the emboli due to a one-time event, like trauma to the leg or a pilot who no longer flies long-haul flights.

 A standard health class is more likely when dealing with a single incident of DVT or pulmonary embolism resolved without medication.
 Multiple episodes of PE or deep vein thrombosis cleared up more than 3 years ago would go standard.